-The City of West Columbia has adopted a Hospitality Tax program, which begins September 1, 2016.
+The City of West Columbia adopted a Hospitality Tax program.
 For your convenience, quick links have been provided below that will allow you to print off a payment record page, registration form, and monthly reporting forms.
 Additionally, we have listed frequently asked questions regarding the Hospitality Tax.
 If you have questions concerning:

 Frequently Asked Questions

 The City of West Columbia levies a two percent (2%) local hospitality tax on prepared meals and/or beverages, inclusive of alcoholic beverages, beer and wine sold in establishments.
 The Business License personnel will assist you with this process, and you can find information on the city’s website www.westcolumbiasc.gov.